integritee-network/IntegriteeWiki/for-developers/sidechain-sdk.md

 ### Which use-cases are suited for a sidechain validateer?

 A sidechain validateer is typically used, when high transaction throughput of trusted transactions is required.
 The sidechain synchronizes validateers, so 'direct invocation' can be used to execute transactions.
-This means transactions do not need to be submitted to the layer 1 chain, but can directly be submitted to a specific validateer instance using an RPC interface.
+This means transactions do not need to be submitted to the layer 1 blockchain, but can directly be submitted to a specific validateer instance using an RPC interface.

 ## How to use the SDK